-Unlike Regular Care students where they arrive at your doorstep, Study Tours have a set time where homestay families come to the College to pick them up.
+Unlike Regular Care students where they arrive at your doorstep, Study Tours have a set time where REMOVAL OF STUDENTS homestay families come to the College to pick them Due to the short period of time that they are here, up.
 We ask that homestay families arrive on time.
-It is very uncomfortable for a student to be left alone when all their friends have met their homestay families and have left the College already.
-This is often the first international trip for the students and on many occasions the teachers accompanying the students will request to take a photo of you with your student to send home to their parents.
-On occasion you may find that last minute changes have been made eq:
+It a student may and will be removed with less than is very uncomfortable for a student to be left alone when all their friends have met their homestay 24 hours notice given if the homestay has breached any of the conditions noted in the confirmation families and have left the College already.
+This is often the first international trip for the students and letter.
+Please be aware that you will only be on many occasions the teachers accompanying the remunerated for the nights that they have stayed students will request to take a photo of you with with you.
+Administration costs may be applicable.